 The property itself

 The premises should be insured for its full replacement value. so that in the event of a major loss like a fire, earthquake, volcanic eruption or other similar event, the risk of having to find the money to properly rebuild your investment is transferred to an insurance company.
 The replacement value you nominate should be adequate to cover the true cost of rebuilding, an allowance for a minimum of 2 years inflation, demolition costs, with adequate allowance for architect, engineers, building and resource consent costs.
 Partial losses requiring demolition of non-damaged structures can be dearer than building from new on an empty site.
-So replacement insurance not indemnity insurance (present value) is always recommended.
-We also recommend getting a replacement valuation annually.
+So, replacement insurance, not indemnity insurance (present value) is always recommended.
+We also recommend getting a replacement valuation done annually.

 Landlord Plant, Fixtures and Fittings